Sellitus/Clinetastic/.changeset/plenty-suits-visit.md

 ---
-"roo-cline": patch
+"clinetastic": patch
 ---

-debug from vscode and changed output channel to Roo-Cline
+debug from vscode and changed output channel to Clinetastic